-The composite blades of the GA300L are manufactured from advanced proprietary thermoset epoxy/graphite composite matrix.
+The composite blades of the GA200CN are manufactured from advanced proprietary thermoset epoxy/graphite composite matrix.
 This advanced composite structure ensures high-strength and blade accuracy in all flight environments.
 The blades are finished with a high quality gloss finish and are equipped with an electroformed Nickel leading-edge shield.

-Electro-formed Nickel Leading Edge Shield

-Each GA300L blade is equipped with a superior electro-formed Nickel leading edge shield for abrasion and wear protection.
-The electro-formed Nickel leading edge shield is superior to any other material available for blade edge protection.
+Electro-formed Nickel Leading Edge Shield Each GA200CN blade is equipped with electroformed Nickel leading edge shield for abrasion and wear protection.
 The shield is made to the exact shape of the blade and offers unsurpassed durability.